Geometric tilt-to-length coupling in precision interferometry: mechanisms and analytical descriptions: TTL coupling in different systems due to angular and lateral jitter

-This image is, however, more complex than needed for simulations.
-In particular, for describing geometric effects, we can reduce the image to only the tiltable mirror and the photodiode, and even suppress the reference beam since it is constant.
 The result, including a description of the alignment parameters and the occurring TTL effects, is depicted in Fig.~\ref{fig:geoTTL}.
-There the beam nominally impinges on the mirror with angle $\beta$ at point $\text{P}_1$, is reflected and hits the photodiode at $\text{P}_{\text{PD,0}}$.
-We thereby assume $-90^\circ < \beta < 90^\circ$ to ensure that the beam impinges on the mirror's front surface.
+There, the beam nominally impinges on the mirror with angle $\beta$ at point $\text{P}_1$, is reflected and hits the photodiode at $\text{P}_{\text{PD,0}}$.
+Thereby, we assume $-90^\circ < \beta < 90^\circ$ to ensure that the beam impinges on the mirror's front surface.
 If the mirror then rotates by an angle $\varphi$ around an arbitrary centre of rotation, the beam is reflected instead at point $\text{P}_2$ and hits the photodiode at $\text{P}_{\text{PD}}$.
+The mechanisms leading to this beam path change are denoted as lever arm and piston effect.
+The lever arm effect describes the path length change due to the rotation of the reflected beam axis, while the piston effect accounts for the additional changes due to the rotation of the reflective surface into or out of the beam path.
+We will analyse both effects in more detail in the following section.

-This alternative beam path has a different path length than in the nominal case, which means the OPL is angle-dependent.
-We, therefore, expect that any angular jitter of the mirror would result in phase noise.
-This type of effect is the most obvious TTL contribution: geometric TTL coupling due to angular jitter of a component resulting in OPL variations. \\ Also, static mirror tilts can result in OPL changes if the mirror jitters laterally, as illustrated in Fig.~\ref{fig: shift lateral}.
-This effect is strongly related to the angular jitter case, as described in Sec.~\ref{sec: geom} below, such that we also categorise this effect as TTL.
+The beam path after the rotation has a different path length than before, which means the OPL is angle-dependent.
+Therefore, we expect that any angular jitter of the mirror would result in phase noise.
+This type of effect is the most obvious TTL contribution: geometric TTL coupling due to angular jitter of a component resulting in OPL variations.

+Also, lateral jitter can cause OPL changes, as depicted in Fig.~\ref{fig: shift lateral}.
+Since this effect occurs only if the mirror is tilted, we likewise call this effect a ``tilt-to-length'' coupling effect.
+However, in this case, the tilt is assumed to be static.
+This effect is related to the angular jitter case, particularly the piston effect, as we will show in Sec.~\ref{sec: geom} below.

+Besides mirror jitter, there is another important jitter causing TTL coupling, which we refer to as receiving system jitter and discuss as a second application throughout this document.
+We speak of receiving system jitter (or receiver jitter) when the measurement beam propagates from one optical bench to another, and the entire receiving bench jitters.
+This is, for instance, the case when a beam is sent from one spacecraft to another, and the receiving spacecraft jitters relative to the arriving wavefront.
+It occurs, for example, in the gravity recovery mission GRACE Follow-On or in space gravitational wave detectors such as LISA, Taiji or TianQin.